jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ![alt text](images/follow_notifications.png "Someone started following you")

-**Note**: our follow notification messages will use the user's username, rather than the full name (first name, last name) format as Instagram does.
+**Note**: our follow notification messages will use the user's username, rather than the full name format as Instagram does.

 For tag notifications: